octay/program_practice_hdu/README.md

-some brief notes about a course called program practice or officially course practice of programming
+some brief notes about a course named program practice or officially course practice of programming

 secondary distribution is not allowed